cicorias/Castle-Winbuntu/README.md

 First, you'd do well to read an excellent blog post from Jessie Frazelle on the nuts and bolts of the Windows Subsystem for Linux available here: https://blog.jessfraz.com/post/windows-for-linux-nerds/

-This repo is totally a WIP, and my initial attempt at getting something functional across the Windows Subsystem for Linux (Bash on Ubuntu), that I can also use on Centos 7 (Just as an appreciative note, most of my dotfiles are a curation of super-useful things I've lifted from others, such as @jessfrazz and @natemccurdy --who constantly inspire me through their generosity...thank you both!).
-At present, I've been running things through ConEmu, since it's the only terminal that I've found that (sort of) has tabs (However I'm currently trying out Hyper.js ~which shows some real promise as a contender!~).
+This repo is a WIP and my initial attempt at getting something cross-platform (WSL and CentOS 7) functional (Just as an appreciative note, most of my dotfiles are a curation of super-useful things I've lifted from others, such as @jessfrazz and @natemccurdy --who constantly inspire me through their generosity...thank you both!).
+At present, I've been running things through ConEmu, since it's the only terminal that I've found that more or less has tabs (However I'm currently trying out Hyper.js ~which shows some real promise as a contender!~).

 One additional thing that I'll note here, is that simply removing and reinstalling WSL is *supposed to* upgrade you from Ubuntu 14.04 to 16.04.
-In my instance this was not the case, and I ended up needing to upgrade with the following:
+However in my case for whatever reason this didn't happen (hung indefinitely at the command line...) and I ended up needing to upgrade to 16.04 using the following set of commands:

 *From cmd:*